RagTag-Dev-Team/RightStudio/docs/docs/faqs/how-to-use-directions.md

 # How to use directions?

-### Implementing Directional Features in Master Template
+### Implementing Directional Features in Vuexy Template

-The Master template supports multilingual capabilities, including handling different directions like left-to-right (LTR) and right-to-left (RTL) for languages such as English and Arabic, respectively.
+The Vuexy template supports multilingual capabilities, including handling different directions like left-to-right (LTR) and right-to-left (RTL) for languages such as English and Arabic, respectively.
 This document outlines how to implement directional features in both server-side and client-side environments, as well as specific usage for directional icons.

 #### Server Side Implementation